craigtaub/craigtaub.dev/src/markdown-pages/under-the-hood-of-graphql.md

 #### Checking results

 In order to check this would work I wrote some unit tests found [here](https://github.com/craigtaub/our-own-graphql-server/blob/master/test/execute.spec.js).
-I initially ran them against `graphql-js.execute()` to ensure they were written correctly.
+It includes some pure assertions as well as spies and I initially ran them against `graphql-js.execute()` to ensure they were written correctly.
 I then swapped to using my executor.
-The schema objects are those show earlier, but this is all of it together.
+The schema objects are those shown earlier, but this is all of it together.

 Scenario 1 looks like this